Updated: Mar 18

 Each feature of the data set becomes a root[parent] node, and the leaf[child] nodes represent the outcomes.
 For instance, this is a simple decision tree that can be used to predict whether I should write this blog or not.

-Alright, now coming to main question “Is decision tree a classification or regression model?”
-To answer this question, first let us understand classification and regression using the below diagram.
+Alright, now coming to the main question “Is decision tree a classification or regression model?”
+To answer this question, first, let us understand classification and regression using the below diagram.

 In the above example, regression is used to predict the student’s marks.
 Whereas, classification is used to predict whether the student has passed or failed the exams.